Samuel-CHLam/masterplan-2022/content/posts/Act15.md

 > Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
 (Matthew 5:17)
 2. To encourage Jews to be completely separated from any temptations.

 It is hard to determine the reason why James raised this issue in the council.
 In fact, this rule contradicts with the vision as seen by Peter in Acts 10.
 There, Paul clarified in 1 Corithians 8:

 > But food does not bring us near to God; we are no worse if we do not eat, and no better if we do... if what I eat causes my brother or sister to fall into sin, I will never eat meat again, so that I will not cause them to fall.
 (1 Corithians 8:8,11)

 This argument resolves the contradiction in some sense.
-Such example illustrates that certain "trade-off" might be allowed, but efforts need to be made to make sure that we do not cross the line of acting against our core Christian belief, i.e. salvation by faith.
+Such example demonstrates how Paul dealt with theological issue in a progressive manner, perhaps with some compromise allowed.
+It is emphasised that such decisions are made based on God's will.

 > *Reflection: What are your principles to determine if a doctrine is consistent with our core Christian belief?
 Will you compromise if there are such inconsistency?*